Steve Forrest (actor): Career

-Jock Ewing, the character played by Jim Davis in the television series Dallas from 1978 to 1981, was presumed to have been killed in a helicopter crash during the 1981–82 season, although Jock's body was never found.
+Jock Ewing, the character played by Jim Davis in the television series Dallas from 1978 to 1981, was presumed to have been killed in a helicopter crash during the 1981–1982 season, although Jock's body was never found.
 This storyline was written into the series script on account of Davis' real-life death.
 In 1986 Lorimar Television, now renamed Lorimar Tele-Pictures, extended Forrest's contract from the 1985–1986 season of "Dallas" (the "Dream Season"), during which he had played the character Ben Stivers.
-They brought him back as a similar character renamed Wes Parmalee, who would be revealed to actually be Jock Ewing, in the 1986-87 season.
+They brought him back as a similar character renamed Wes Parmalee, who would be revealed to actually be Jock Ewing, in the 1986-1987 season.
 While the season was still in production, the news leaked that Forrest would be playing the new Jock Ewing.
 Fans of the show believed the new storyline was disrespectful to the memory of Davis.
 Lorimar was forced to drop the Wes Parmalee character and change the story outcome.

-In 1953, he earned the Most Promising Newcomer award from the Golden Globes for his performance in the Warner Bros. film 'So Big'.
-In a career that spanned six decades, among films he appeared in were 'Prisoner of War' (1954), 'The Living Idol' (1957), 'Flaming Star' (1960), 'The Longest Day' (1962), 'Rascal' (1969), 'The Wild Country' (1970), 'North Dallas Forty' (1979), 'Mommie Dearest' (1981), 'Sahara' (1983), 'Amazon Women on the Moon' (1987) and 'S.W.A.T.'
+In 1953, he earned the Most Promising Newcomer award from the Golden Globes for his performance in the Warner Bros. film So Big.
+In a career that spanned six decades, among films he appeared in were Prisoner of War (1954), The Living Idol (1957), Flaming Star (1960), The Longest Day (1962), Rascal (1969), The Wild Country (1970), North Dallas Forty (1979), Mommie Dearest (1981), Sahara (1983), Amazon Women on the Moon (1987) and S.W.A.T.
 (2003).
-Among television series he was featured in were 'Playhouse 90', 'Outlaws', 'Death Valley Days', 'The Virginian', 'Rawhide', 'Bonanza', 'Insight', 'Alias Smith and Jones', 'Ironside', 'Night Gallery', 'Medical Center', 'The Rookies', 'Dallas', and 'Murder, She Wrote', however his most memorable TV role was that of Lt.
-Dan 'Hondo' Harrelson on 'S.W.A.T.' from 1975 through '76.
+Among television series in which he was featured were Playhouse 90, Outlaws, Death Valley Days, The Virginian, Rawhide, Bonanza, Insight, Alias Smith and Jones, Ironside, Night Gallery, Medical Center, The Rookies, Dallas, and several different roles on Murder, She Wrote.
+However, his most memorable television role was that of Lt.
+Dan "Hondo" Harrelson on S.W.A.T. from 1975 through 1976.

+For his role in Mommie Dearest, Forrest won the Razzie for Worst Supporting Actor.